 deny rules to implement a security best practice of

 Action on match

-The action component of a firewall rule determines if it will permit or block traffic, subject to the other components of the rule:
+The action component of a firewall rule determines whether it permits or blocks traffic, subject to the other components of the rule:

-allowaction permits connections matching the other specified components.
+allowaction permits connections that match the other specified components.

-denyaction blocks connections matching the other specified components.
+denyaction blocks connections that match the other specified components.

 Consider disabling a firewall rule for situations like these:

 - For troubleshooting: If you're not sure whether a firewall rule is blocking or allowing traffic, disable it temporarily to determine if traffic is allowed or blocked.
 This is useful to troubleshoot the effect of one rule in conjunction with others.